 This easy and homemade play dough recipe is made with body lotion and corn starch and provides the framework for a fun activity for children of any age.
 It is simple to put together, and fun to play with.
+Learn how to make playdough with this easy tutorial – even a toddler could do it!

 Recently, I’ve been trying to come up with some fun toddler-friendly activities to help occupy Jack throughout the day.
 Unfortunately for Jack, he has a not-so-creative mama, and most of my ideas keep his attention for about 1.3985 seconds.
 However, I’ve had a few successes, and I hope to share those with any other moms of toddlers looking for simple activities to occupy their toddler.